tanerim/ts_tokenizer/README.md

 # TS Tokenizer

-ts-tokenizer is a rule-based tokenizer specifically designed for processing Turkish text.
+**TS Tokenizer** is a hybrid tokenizer designed for Turkish text.

-It provides functionalities to split text into tokens following the grammatical and linguistic rules of the Turkish language.
+It uses a hybrid (lexicon-based and rule-based) approach to split text into tokens.
+The tokenizer leverages regular expressions to handle non-standard text elements like dates, percentages, URLs, and punctuation marks.

+### Key Features:
+- **Hybrid Approach**: Uses a hybrid (lexicon-based and rule-based approach) for tokenization.
+- **Handling of Special Tokens**: Recognizes special tokens like mentions, hashtags, emails, URLs, numbers, smiley, emoticons, etc..
+- **Highly Configurable**: Provides multiple output formats to suit different NLP processing needs,
+- including plain tokens, tagged tokens, and token-tag pairs in list or line formats.

+Whether you are working on natural language processing (NLP), information retrieval, or text mining for Turkish, **TS Tokenizer** offers a versatile and reliable solution for tokenization.

 # Installation